March 2023 Bulletin

 CHATTER

-Happy Birthday to: Pearl Berman, David Blozowich, Edgar Bureau, Jim Davis, Marilyn Davis, Jon Lewis, Gary Moidel, Rabbi Sara Rae Perman, Carol Ratner, Shirley Ratner, Jessica Roberts, Georgi Virshup and Sean Winters.
+Happy Birthday to: David Blozowich, Ed Bureau, Marilyn Davis, Jim Davis, Larry Eisenstatt, Jon Lewis, Gary Moidel, Shirley Ratner, Tulip Serbin, Everett Slone, Georgi Virshup and Sean Winters.

 Happy Anniversary to: Marilyn & Jim Davis.

-The 2023 Sydney Taylor Book Award winners have been announced by the Association of Jewish Libraries.
-This year’s winners emphasize how our Jewish communities connect us, and the award recognizes titles for children and teens that exemplify high literary standards while portraying the Jewish experience.
+The Sydney Taylor Book Awards for 2025 have been announced.
+Named in memory of the author Sydney Taylor, the awards recognize books for children and teens that show high literary standards while authentically portraying the Jewish experience.

 Do you know of someone who is Jewish and currently unaffiliated?